-It's happened to the best of us: the screen on your iPhone or iPad suddenly freezes and - no matter how hard you try - won't respond to your increasingly manic finger tapping.
-The device is stuck, and essentially unusable.
+It's happened to the best of us: the display on your iPhone or iPad suddenly freezes and - no matter how hard you try - won't respond to your increasingly manic finger tapping.
+The screen isn't working and the device is stuck, and essentially unusable.

 But rest assured: most of the time it's quite easy to fix a frozen screen, and we list nine simple steps you should try in the following article.